Ever use a single-purpose fax machine? Or have you watched technicians manually checking gauges of old mass printers at a manufacturing plant?

 Legacy systems in the various economic sectors operate under different conditions.
 Many typical off-the-shelf PC brands would not last long.

 So businesses looking for PCs to work with their legacy devices should purchase those specific to the economic sector.
 Medical grade computers that are certified 60601-1 allow them to be used near patients as well as in operating rooms with legacy anesthesia machines.
-Industrial tablets withstand shock and vibration thanks to their rugged components, while being IP65 seal makes spray-cleaning the front bezel of an enterprise PC a breeze.
+Rugged industrial tablets withstand shock and vibration thanks to their rugged components, while being IP65 seal makes spray-cleaning the front bezel of an enterprise PC a breeze.

 Fanless designs, which reduces the spread of dust, and built-in barcode readers are other features that have made use of the unique settings where many legacy systems are found.